-That place is Torture Garden, where a guy getting a blowjob by the bar or a woman whipping a man tied to a St. Andrew's Cross is all part of an average night out.
-Started in 1990, the iconic fetish club—the largest of its kind in Europe—is throwing a big party this weekend in Elephant & Castle to celebrate 25 years of torture.
+That place is Torture Garden, where a guy getting a blowjob by the bar or a woman whipping a man tied to a St Andrew's Cross is all part of an average night out.
+Started in 1990, this weekend the iconic fetish club – the largest of its kind in Europe – is throwing a big party in Elephant & Castle to celebrate 25 years of torture.

 My first experience of Torture Garden was in 2003, when the club took over the Brixton Academy for another birthday ball.
-The main floor overflowed with bums, tits, and gimps strapped into figure-hugging rubber, leather, latex, and spandex, in traditional fetish black to bright and bolder colors.
+The main floor overflowed with bums, tits and gimps strapped into figure-hugging rubber, leather, latex and spandex, in traditional fetish black to bright and bolder colours.

-In the couple's room (the main "play" area), I wandered around with a guy I was casually dating.
-We were two young gay guys looking on incredulously as hundreds of people in various states of undress made out, sucked, and spanked one another.
-From mild make outs to full-on butt whacking, the unapologetic indulgence of it all was arousing and entertaining—the kink having an almost Carry On aspect to it.
+In the couple's room (the main "play" area) I wandered around with a guy I was casually dating.
+We were two young gay guys looking on incredulously as hundreds of people in various states of undress snogged, sucked and spanked each other.
+From mild make-outs to full-on butt-whacking, the unapologetic indulgence of it all was arousing, but also entertaining – the kink having an almost Carry On aspect to it.

-I lost my friend in the playroom and came across a table where a woman—naked bar her heels and a diamante bra—was fucking a guy.
-She was beautiful, and he was incredibly fit.
-I wasn't sure which of them I found more of a turn on.
+I lost my friend in the playroom and came across a table where a woman – naked bar her heels and a diamante bra – was fucking a guy.
+She was beautiful, he was incredibly fit.
+I wasn't sure which of them I found more of a turn-on.
 A crowd gathered around, a mix of guys and girls watching.
 Some of them other couples, kissing.
 Nobody took advantage.
 They just watched the guy and girl fuck, while the couple clearly appreciated the attention.
 I didn't perceive her as acting whorish or slutty, or any of the other names society likes to throw at women who openly enjoy their sexuality.
 She was completely in control, of the guy and of her audience.

 To really comprehend Torture Garden's uniqueness, you have to understand where the club came from and why it's so impressive that it's still here, over 25 years later.
-In fact, that it still exists at all is something of miracle.
+In fact, the fact that it exists at all is miraculous.

 In the conservative Britain of the 1990s, a club like Torture Garden could actually thrive, appealing to a section of society that desired a refuge in which to embrace its sexuality, not repress it.